glyph/Fritter/docs/persistence.rst

    :start-after: start-registry
    :end-before: end-registry

-Don't worry about the ``[object]`` there just yet; that tells us the type of the "load context" for this registry.
-We'll get to it later.
+Don't worry about the ``[object]`` there just yet; it tells us the type of the "bootstrap" for this registry.
+We'll get to that later.

 Next, we'll make a Reminder class, which just holds a bit of text to remind us about.